Dirty Sanchez (TV series)

 Dirty Sanchez is a British stunt and prank television series featuring a group of three Welshmen and one Englishman harming themselves, and each other, through dangerous stunts, which ran from 2003 until 2007.
 It was known as Sanchez Boys and Team Sanchez in the United States.
 The performers are the Welshmen Mathew Pritchard, Lee Dainton, Michael "Pancho" Locke and the Englishman Dan Joyce and was originally based in Newport, Wales, but later series of the show took place elsewhere in the United Kingdom and the world.
 Pritchard and Locke also starred as the "Pain Men" in Channel 4's Balls of Steel.
 The series is similar to the American series Jackass and the Finnish series The Dudesons.
-The show aired on MTV UK in the United Kingdom and on MTV2 in the United States.
+The show aired on MTV in the United Kingdom and Ireland, and on MTV2 in the United States.

 Origins

 Dirty Sanchez consists of three Welshmen named Mathew Pritchard, Lee Dainton, and Michael "Pancho" Locke, and one Englishman Dan Joyce.
-Pritchard and Dainton became close friends after being in a skateteam together.
+Pritchard and Dainton became close friends after meeting each other in 1990.
 Dainton bought a video camera and started filming skate videos with Pritchard.
 They also participated in various skateboarding competitions where they met Pancho.
 They met Dan after Dainton saw him on The Vanessa Show.
 Dainton then drove to Plymouth to film with Dan for a video he was making.

 The 4 became close friends and started filming stunts and pranks together for around 18 months.
 Dainton decided to make a DVD out of it titled Pritchard vs Dainton, which came out on 23 May 2001.
 It was the most popular skateboarding DVD in the United Kingdom.

 After the executives at MTV UK saw the DVD, they wanted to make a TV show out of it.
 The original plan for the TV show was that Pritchard, Dainton, Pancho, and Dan traveled through the UK to find "the most fucked up people".
 The Sanchez Boys did not like that idea, but the executives were only interested in the stunts and pranks rather than the skateboarding.
 The Sanchez Boys then agreed that they would be performing the stunts and pranks themselves.
 The first series aired in 2003, and became the most popular MTV UK series of all time.
 It was broadcast in over 64 countries to over 400 million people in total.